Weather of 2010: January 6–9

 Snow and fog occurred in Germany from January 3 to 10.
-The Finnish railways and Helsinki airport are disrupted by further snowfall and record low temperatures for the Helsinki region.
+The Finnish railways and Helsinki airport were disrupted by further snowfall and record low temperatures for the Helsinki region.

 On January 6, the London Borough of Harrow closed 58 schools and 73 flights were canceled at Heathrow as 3 cm of snow fell at Heathrow Airport.

 Continued snowstorms were forecast for the city of Beijing and the province of Inner Mongolia.
 Electricity rationing started on January 7.
 Snow had started falling in Gangsu province by January 7.
 It also was projected on January 7 to have reached the provinces of Jiangsu, Anhui, Henan and Hubei on January 9 according to China National Radio.

 The Chinese government said that China faced its worst ice risk in 30 years.
 By the night of January 8–9, the major snowstorms predicted on January 7 for the provinces of Jiangsu and Anhui, had arrived and the emergency services were put on alert.

 Continued snowstorms were forecast for the city of Beijing and the province of Inner Mongolia.
 Snow reached the provinces of Jiangsu, Anhui, Henan and Hubei on January 9.
 One person was killed in Xinjiang Autonomous Region as a result of the storm.

 The synoptic situation in northern Europe settled to a steady northeast wind which brought snow showers and belts of snow.

 The British Army had to help stranded motorists in southern areas.
 The Met Office confirmed that 40 cm of snow fell in some parts of southern England.